ivanitlearning/AWS-Associate-Courses/README.md

 Often called OLTP (Online Transactional Processing Databases).

 If you needed to read the price of one item you need that row first.
 If you wanted to query all of the sizes of every order, you will need to check for each row.

 Great for things which deal in rows and items where they are constantly accessed, modified, and removed.

 ##### 1.10.1.2.5.
 Column Database (Redshift)

 Instead of storing data in rows on disk, they store it based on columns.
 The data is the same, but it's grouped together on disk, based on column so every order value is stored together, every product item, color, size, and price are all grouped together.

 This is bad for transactional style processing, but great for reporting or when all values for a specific size are required.

 ##### 1.10.1.2.6.
 Graph

 Relationships between things are formally defined and stored along in the database itself with the data.
 They are not calculated each and every time you run a query.
 These are great for relationship driven data.

 Nodes are objects inside a graph database.
 They can have properties.
 Edges are relationships between the nodes.
 They have a direction.

 Relationships themselves can also have attached data, so name value pairs.
 We might want to store the start date of any employment relationship.

 Can store massive amounts of complex relationships between data or between nodes in a database.

+### Acid vs Base

 ### 1.10.2.
 Databases on EC2